-From July 2017 - June 2018, 2,484 people had a substantiated or inconclusive abuse or neglect episode8.
+From July 2017 - June 2018, 2,484 people had a substantiated or inconclusive abuse or neglect episode.
 Of those people, 94 (3.8%) experienced a substantiated or inconclusive abuse or neglect had a repeat episode of the same type within six months.
 This is a decrease of 32 from baseline which is a reduction of 25.4%.
 The 2018 goal was met.

-Data is from reports of suspected maltreatment of a vulnerable adult made to the Minnesota Adult Abuse Reporting Center (MAARC) by mandated reporters and the public when a lead agency was responsible for response.
-Maltreatment report investigations handled by DHS Licensing or Minnesota Department of Health (MDH) are not included in this report.
+Data is from reports of suspected maltreatment of a vulnerable adult made to the Minnesota Adult Abuse Reporting Center (MAARC) by mandated reporters and the public when a county was responsible for response.
+Maltreatment reports when DHS licensing or Minnesota Department of Health (MDH) were responsible for the investigation of an individual associated with a licensed provider involved are not included in this report.